evilrobot-01/launching-a-parachain/README.md

   ```shell
   ./substrate-parachain-node/target/release/parachain-template-node export-genesis-state --chain raw-parachain-chainspec.json para-2000-genesis-state
   ```
-- Start a collator node, manually replacing the `ZOMBIENET_RELAY_BOOTNODE` placeholder below with the bootnode listed in the zombienet launch output:
+- Start a collator node, manually replacing the `PORT` placeholder below with the port of the bootnode listed in the zombienet launch output:
   ```shell
   ./substrate-parachain-node/target/release/parachain-template-node \
   --alice \